Global Synergy Acquisition Corp. Announces Closing of $258,750,000 Initial Public Offering

 GSAC’s board of directors is chaired by Hank Uberoi, former CEO and Executive Chairman of Earthport PLC, former COO at Citadel Investment Group and a former partner and Co-COO of the Technology Division at Goldman Sachs.
 The board also includes Brooks Entwistle, former Chief Business Officer International at Uber, former CEO of Everstone Capital and a former partner at Goldman Sachs; Ben Druskin, former Chairman of the Global Technology, Media and Telecom Investment Banking Group at Citi and a board member at Endava PLC; and Kirk Wagar, former United States Ambassador to the Republic of Singapore.

 Credit Suisse Securities (USA) LLC and J.P.
-Morgan Securities LLC are acting as the book-running and IPO managers.
+Morgan Securities LLC acted as the book-running managers.

 The registration statement relating to the securities became effective on January 7, 2021.